-Fair Work Commission Unfair Dismissal Applications must be made within 21 days of a termination taking effect.
+Fair Work Commission Applications must be made within 21 days of a termination taking effect.
 If you miss this deadline, you are likely to become ineligible for compensation.
-If you are considering making an unfair dismissal claim, we recommend you seek legal advice as soon as possible.
+If you are considering making a claim, we recommend you seek unfair dismissal advice from a lawyer as soon as possible.

 We can guide you through complex legal processes